+Of course, there may be occasions when you need a new blade.
 You may accidentally drop the clipper and damage it, or chip one of the teeth.

 The best thing to do is buy a spare blade when you buy the clipper.

 That way you’ll know you have the right one and it’s available as soon as you need it.

-If you do use your spare blade, buy another one immediately and drop it into your draw, ready for any further mishaps!
+If you do use your spare blade, buy another one immediately and drop it into your draw, ready for any further mishaps.